PrairieLearn/PrairieLearn/docs/assessment.md

 Students are able to see their groupmates' UIDs, which can become a point of contact to communicate with eachother outside of PrairieLearn.
 They are also able to leave their group to join a different one.

-## Enabling custom group roles for collaborative assessments
+### Enabling custom group roles

 By default, students working in a collaborative group assessments can view and submit every question.
 However, instructors can define **custom group roles**, which can be assigned different permissions to facilitate role-based teamwork.
-Roles can receive the following permissions:
+Assessments can be configured to allow or restrict some operations to students with specific roles, such as:

 - Submitting specific questions
 - Viewing specific questions